 Only in Second (5)

-Continue has better community support with 32,890 GitHub stars, indicating a larger and more active user base than Second.
+Continue has better community support with 32,890 GitHub stars, reflecting a robust user community and resource availability.